chaseruskin/verb/docs/src/topic/events.md

 ### Topic

 The topic is the high-level thing that is happening in the captured event.
-The value will not include any spaces and is typically the function name that was called that captured the event.
+The value will not include any spaces and is typically the function name that was called to capture the event.

 Example:
 ```